The Adjunct Project seeks to empower GC student-workers by serving as a resource to:

 To stay connected with the Adjunct Project’s current initiatives, sign up below to be informed about updates to our website and upcoming events!

 Sean M. Kennedy, Coordinator for Advocacy and Education

-Sean M. Kennedy is a fifth-year PhD candidate in English at the CUNY Graduate Center.
+Sean M. Kennedy is a PhD candidate in English at the CUNY Graduate Center.
 He previously earned an MFA in fiction from Rutgers University, Newark, where he taught in the writing program and the English department, and his BA, from the University of Virginia, is in English and modern studies.
-Having previously taught at CUNY’s Medgar Evers College, Lehman College, and the Borough of Manhattan Community College, he is currently a Writing Across the Curriculum (WAC) fellow at LaGuardia Community College.
+Having previously taught at CUNY’s Medgar Evers College, Lehman College, and the Borough of Manhattan Community College, he was a Writing Across the Curriculum (WAC) fellow at LaGuardia Community College in 2016-2017 and is a WAC fellow at York College for 2017-2018.
 His academic work focuses on questions of global politics, political economy, and social struggle.
 For more info, visit his website or Twitter.